Natina Reed

 Natina Tiawana Reed (October 28, 1980 – October 26, 2012) was an American singer, rapper and actress.
 She was born in Queens and raised in Atlanta, where she pursued a career in music beginning in her early teens.
 Discovered by rapper Lisa Lopes, she worked as a writer for the girl group TLC.
 Reed gained notice in the late 1990s as a member of the girl group Blaque.
 They released two albums: their 1999 debut album Blaque that peaked at number 53 on the Billboard 200, and Blaque Out (2001).

 Reed starred as a cheerleader in the 2000 teen comedy film Bring It On.
 She later appeared as herself in the comedy-drama television series V.I.P. and the 2003 dance film Honey.
 Blaque disbanded after an unsuccessful transition to Elektra in 2003 and failed an attempt at a reunion in 2010.
 Reed took a hiatus from music to further pursue acting.
 In the early 2000s, she was engaged to rapper Kurupt and gave birth to their son.
-On October 26, 2012, two days before her 32nd birthday, Reed died after being struck by a car near Lilburn, Georgia.
+On October 26, 2012, Reed died after being struck by a car near Lilburn, Georgia.